crazyofcode/cs144/writeups/check0.md

 I would like to credit/thank these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about 10 hours to do.
 I [did/did not] attend the lab session.

 My secret code from section 2.1 was: [code here]